 How customers choose restaurants for delivery

 Hospitality Insights also reported that consumers want to pay as soon as they order their meal.
-The preferred payment is by credit card or other contactless payment, making third party food platforms an appealing choice for many customers and businesses alike.
+The preferred payment is by credit card or other contactless payment, making third-party food platforms an appealing choice for many customers and businesses alike.

 DoorDash’s Merchant Portal, a free service included with a DoorDash partnership, allows you to export detailed sales reports for specific time periods and understand the habits and preferences of both new customers and your loyal regulars.
-Based on this information, you can adjust operations, menu items, and develop a targeted marketing strategy that will attract more repeat customers and create a steady stream of revenue.
+Based on this information, you can adjust operations, introduce or phase out menu items, and develop a targeted marketing strategy that will attract more repeat customers and create a steady stream of revenue.

 Why customers use third-party food delivery services

-Create an effective marketing strategy based on consumer profile
+How to create an effective marketing strategy based on consumer profile

-You’ll make the most of today’srise of online food delivery when you base your strategies on the real-world needs and preferences of your customer base.
+You’ll make the most of today’s rise of online food delivery when you base your strategies on the real-world needs and preferences of your customer base.
 If you know what your customers want, you’ll be able to create a customized marketing plan that targets your main audience.